-CONCLUSION

-Here, we present an explanatory model of pitch pine post-fire recovery and persistence capacities to analyze population status as a function of fire and topography.
-We found elevation and topography signaled adaptivity effects (growth, expansion into greater stand density) which account for greater growth and stand density on more hospitable terrain, with little impact from fire history.
-This is undoubtedly due to the fact that fire return intervals are so infrequent as to reduce recovery features found elsewhere (e.g., where cone serotiny and epicormic sprouting still prevail).
-Flat and ledge pitch pine populations exhibited greater buoyancy than trees in more strenuous cliff situations.
-We also identified a selective preference for either growth at low elevations or stress tolerance at high elevations using multiple plant and ecosystem metrics.
-Our findings unravel part of the enigma about persistence in a post-fire milieu during a critical phase of the Anthropocene age (Crutzen and Stoermer 2000).
-At lower elevations, which represent the vast majority of pitch pine populations in the Northeast US, we predict newly pioneered locations reflect a continuation of persistence signaled by significant differences in density, slope and aspect.
-At a time when continued climate change may tip the scale away from survival, our findings encourage the use of data by forest managers to better understand the imposition of fire absence on flat and ledge communities and application to pitch pine colony management in districts along the Eastern seaboard where natural fire and prescribed fire do not play a role in the lives of pine barrens.

 Data Availability Statement

 Data used in this article can be found at the following repository: https://github.com/SmithEcophysLab/mtDesertIsland_Pinusrigida (DOI:10.5281/zenodo.4663255).
-Additional soil inorganic data is available at this site.

 Author Contributions

 JL and NGS conceived the work.
 JL, RM, and NGS contributed substantially to the interpretation of the data and to drafting the manuscript, gave final approval of the version submitted, and agreed to be accountable for all aspects of the work.
 Questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 JL carried out sample collection and field measurements, conducted soil water retention tests and prepared samples for EA-IRMS analysis.
 NS performed C/N foliar analysis.
 NGS and RM conducted statistical analyses and formulated figures and tables.